2 DOSAGE AND ADMINISTRATION

 Supplement to Other Anesthetic Agents

-A reduced dose of ketamine can be used to produce balanced anesthesia when used in combination with other anesthetic agents.
+A reduced dose of Ketamine Hydrochloride Injection can be used to produce balanced anesthesia when used in combination with other anesthetic agents.

 2.3 Preparation of Dilution

-Induction of Anesthesia: Do not intravenously inject the 100 mg/mL concentration of Ketamine Hydrochloride without proper dilution.
-Dilute ketamine hydrochloride with an equal volume of either Sterile Water for injection, USP, 0.9% Sodium Chloride Injection, USP (Normal Saline), or 5% Dextrose in Water.
+Induction of Anesthesia: Do not intravenously inject the 100 mg/mL concentration of Ketamine Hydrochloride Injection without proper dilution.
+Dilute Ketamine Hydrochloride Injection with an equal volume of either Sterile Water for injection, USP, 0.9% Sodium Chloride Injection, USP (Normal Saline), or 5% Dextrose in Water.
 Use immediately after dilution.

 Maintenance of Anesthesia: To prepare a dilute solution containing 1 mg of ketamine per mL, aseptically transfer 10 mL from a 50 mg per mL vial or 5 mL from a 100 mg per mL vial to 500 mL of 5% Dextrose Injection, USP or 0.9% Sodium Chloride Injection, USP (Normal Saline) and mix well.
 The resultant solution will contain 1 mg of ketamine per mL.
 Use immediately after dilution.

-When fluid restriction is required, Ketamine Hydrochloride can be added to a 250 mL infusion as described above to provide a ketamine hydrochloride concentration of 2 mg/mL.
+When fluid restriction is required, Ketamine Hydrochloride Injection can be added to a 250 mL infusion as described above to provide a Ketamine Hydrochloride Injection concentration of 2 mg/mL.